Haruna Jammeh

-Haruna Rone Jammeh (born 2 June 1991) is a Gambian football player who plays for Hungarian club Szeged-Csanád.
+Haruna Rone Jammeh (born 2 June 1991) is a Gambian footballer who plays as a striker for Hungarian club Szeged II.

 Career

 Jammeh started his career with Samger FC.
 In the summer of 2009, he left Gambia and started his European career in Hungary, in the reserve team of Budapest Honvéd FC and played for them in 26 Nemzeti Bajnokság II games and scored three goals.
 After two years, he left the club and signed with Labdarúgó NB II side Kaposvári Rákóczi FC.

 On 15 August 2014, Haruna signed with Pápa on a contract until 31 July 2015.